victorFeracin/HappeePub/readme.md

 ## Thank You!

 If you have read this and checked out my work, thank you!
 Feel free to give me a Feedback or an advice about the Web Journey.
-It will be a pleasure to read you message.
+It will be a pleasure to read your message.
 My personal E-mail is: victorhugo.feracin@gmail.com.